DouglasMacKrell/namegnome/TASK.md

 * **1.5 Progress & Logging** (2024-07-25) - Integrated Rich progress bars, spinners, and structured logging into all CLI workflows.
 All operations are logged and user-visible.
 CLI output and logs are tested and documented.
 * **1.6 Integration Tests** (2024-07-25) - Added end-to-end integration tests for multi-file undo, error cases, and CLI flows.
 Ensured all practical user scenarios are covered.
 Tests run on all supported OSes in CI.
 * **1.7 Docs Update** (2024-07-25) - Created and cross-linked showcase-quality documentation: fs-operations.md, apply-undo.md, hashing.md, progress-logging.md, integration-testing.md, cli-commands.md, and updated README.md.
 Visual demo (GIF) of progress/rollback is planned for Sprint 2+ when real metadata is available.
+* **2.1 Provider Abstraction Interface** (2024-07-25) - Implemented MetadataClient ABC in src/namegnome/metadata/base.py with async search and details methods, using existing MediaMetadata model.
+Added TDD tests in tests/metadata/test_base.py for expected, edge, and failure cases.
+All tests pass and code is E501/Google docstring compliant.

 ---